sunpy/sunpy/doc/source/guide/installation/advanced.rst

     import sunpy
     sunpy.self_test(online=False)

-Which will run many of the SunPy tests.
+which will run many of the SunPy tests.

 The tests should run and print out any failures, which you can report at the `SunPy issue tracker <http://github.com/sunpy/sunpy/issues>`_.